frankbille/gamescores.info/README.md

 start *fast*.
-With `Java` and `Python`, a cold boot is actually very slow, so the first request from a user will take 10-30 seconds, depending on how much needing to be done on startup. `Go` on the other hand, is a fully compiled binary, so a new instance is avaliable in <500ms (I haven't seen it so slow yet, normally arund 50-100ms).
+With `Java` and `Python`, a cold boot is actually very slow, so the first request from a user will take 10-30 seconds, depending on how much needing to be done on startup. `Go` on the other hand, is a fully compiled binary, so a new instance is available in <500ms (I haven't seen it so slow yet, normally around 50-100ms).

 So by choosing `Go`, I can deliver a page with data, within a second even if no instances is running.
 This is pretty amazing and is worth a try-out.
 I say this